 Geological features, such as craters and cliffs, take their names from people and places in Virgil's "Aeneid."

 Wisps and cliffs

-Dione's surface contains both heavily and moderately cratered regions, with some craters as large as 62 miles (100 kilometers).
+Dione's surface contains both heavily and moderately cratered regions, with some craters as large as 62 miles (100 km).
 But Dione is something of a puzzle due to the location of its heavily cratered areas.
 Generally, the leading hemisphere of a body traveling through space plows face-on through debris, and is more heavily cratered.
 Dione, however, has a more heavily cratered backside than front.
 Scientists have speculated that a collision could have spun the moon around — an impactor that created one of the 22-mile (35 km) craters could have had the force to turn the moon — but the fact that it seems to have spun exactly 180 degrees is unusual.

 Dione is 1.48 times as dense as water, suggesting that the moon has a dense core surrounded by ice.
-The temperature on the moon averages minus 302 degrees F (minus 186 degrees C).
+The temperature on the moon averages minus 302 degrees Fahrenheit (minus 186 degrees Celsius).
 The exceptionally cold temperatures cause the icy surface to behave much like rock.

 When Voyager 1 surveyed the moon in 1980, it unveiled wispy features on the trailing side.
 NASA's Cassini-Huygens probe took close-up images more than 20 years later that revealed the wisps were ice cliffs.
 As dark material fell from the cliffs, they revealed brightly shining ice underneath.
 Created by tectonic activity, these fractured areas crisscross the moon, running tens to hundreds of kilometers in length.